travis-ci/docs-travis-ci-com/user/for-beginners.md

 Travis CI offers a few different infrastructure environments, so you can select the setup that suits your project best:

-* *Container-based* - is the default for new projects.
-It is a Linux Ubuntu environment running in a container.
-It starts faster than the sudo-enabled environment, but has less resources and does not support the use of `sudo`, `setuid`, or `setgid`.
-* *Sudo-enabled* - this Linux Ubuntu environment runs on full virtual machine.
+* *Ubuntu Trusty or Precise* - these Linux Ubuntu environment runs on full virtual machine.
 It starts a little slower, but it has more computational resources, and supports the use of `sudo`, `setuid`, and `setgid`.
 * *OS X* - uses one of several versions of the OS X operating system.
 This environment is useful for building projects that require the OS X software, such as projects written in Swift.
 It is not a requirement to use the OS X environment if you develop on a macOS machine.

 More details are on our environments are available in our [CI Environment](/user/ci-environment/) documentation.